appelmar/gdalcubes/README.md

 # Installation
 The package is not available from CRAN, you have to install it from sources.
 On Windows, you will need [Rtools](https://cran.r-project.org/bin/windows/Rtools).
-Package building automatically downloads dependencies from [rwinlib](https://github.com/rwinlib).
-On Linux, you will need the following system libraries:
+Package building automatically downloads dependencies from [rwinlib](https://github.com/rwinlib) on Windows.
+For Linux, you will need the following system libraries:

 - GDAL
 - NetCDF
 - SQLite
 - CURL

-Since the package includes the gdalcubes C++ library as a git submodule in its `src` folder, you must install the [git command line client](https://git-scm.com/downloads) before you can use the devtools package for installation.
+Since the package includes the gdalcubes C++ library as a git submodule in its `src` folder, you must install the [git command line client](https://git-scm.com/downloads) before you can use the devtools package for installation as shown below.

 ```
 library(devtools)